Golden Goose Market Capitalization Tops $15,268.12 (GOLD)

-Golden Goose (GOLD) traded flat against the dollar during the one day period ending at 11:00 AM E.T. on February 2nd.
-Golden Goose has a total market capitalization of $15,268.12 and $0.95 worth of Golden Goose was traded on exchanges in the last 24 hours.
-One Golden Goose token can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last seven days, Golden Goose has traded 0% lower against the dollar.
+Golden Goose (GOLD) traded flat against the US dollar during the 24 hour period ending at 9:00 AM E.T. on February 3rd.
+Golden Goose has a market cap of $15,268.12 and approximately $0.95 worth of Golden Goose was traded on exchanges in the last day.
+One Golden Goose token can now be purchased for $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last week, Golden Goose has traded 0% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.